underground-software/ILKD_course_materials/index.md

 * The primary location for course-related communication will be on the instructor-hosted matrix server

     * Students will be provided access credentials at the start of the course

     * These will be the same credentials students will use to access the course email patch submission system for assignments

-  * Students who have general questions about the course material or any other non-private course-related information will post their questions in the #questions channel on matrix where discussion and answers will be available to all course participants.
+    * Students who have general questions about the course material or any other non-private course-related information will post their questions in the #questions channel on matrix where discussion and answers will be available to all course participants

-  * Students who have private questions about the course will reach out to a provided email address with their concerns.
+    * Students who have private questions about the course will reach out to a provided email address with their concerns

 ## Course Overview